segabl/pd2-sh-complements/README.md

 - Hardware Expert
   - Changed drill auto restart chance to trigger everytime the drill breaks instead of on drill placement
-  - Auto restart delay 5s to 20s -> 5s to 10s
+  - Auto restart delay 5-20s → 5-10s
-  - Ace: Auto restart chance 10% -> 20%
+  - Ace: Auto restart chance 10% → 20%

 *Auto restart is an inconsistent mechanic as it only has a chance to apply once when the drill is placed.
 This means if you were lucky you would not need to look after the drill at all, while if you were unlucky, the skill would not do anything for you.*
 *Changing the mechanic to have a chance to trigger everytime the drill breaks and increasing the restart chance makes the skill less luck based.*

 - More Firepower
-  - Basic: Shaped charges 1 -> 2
+  - Basic: Shaped charges 1 → 2
-  - Ace: Shaped charges 2 -> 3
+  - Ace: Shaped charges 2 → 3

 *While the tripmine part of the skill is fine, the amount of shaped charges you get is not really great considering how little use they have on most heists.*
 *Increasing the amount from a maximum of 6 to 8 will give the skill more value on heists that have use for shaped charges.*

 - Kickstarter
-  - Basic: Auto restart chance 20% -> 30%
+  - Basic: Auto restart chance 20% → 30%

 *See notes on Hardware Expert.*

 - Fire Trap
-  - Basic: Base burn duration 10s -> 15s
+  - Basic: Base burn duration 10s → 15s
-  - Ace: Burn duration increase 10s -> 20s
+  - Ace: Burn duration increase 10s → 20s

 *Fire Trap doesn't really feel useful as a top tier skill and you're basically getting a non-replenshiable Molotov effect from it.*
 *Increasing the burn duration to a total of 35s should make the skill more useful for area denial.*